LSSTDESC/PSFHOME/README.md

 ```
 git clone https://github.com/LSSTDESC/PSFHOME.git
 ```
-and install the dependency in a conda environment with python 3.
+and install the dependency in a conda environment with python 3, requirement listed in `requirement.txt`

 ## Guideboard